Energy Dissipation Bounds for Autonomous Thermodynamic Cycles: Discussion

 The non-vanishing bound $2\ThLen$ scales with $\sqrt{g^\lam}$, the size of an average fluctuation in the system.
 Thus it is subextensive and disappears in the macroscopic limit.
 Its contribution is also dwarfed by thermodynamic friction when the control protocol is fast.
 Therefore it is expected that this bound should only become relevant in slow microscopic systems.

 We also note that this analysis only applies to {\it autonomous} thermodynamic machines: those whose control is independent of environmental signals.
-In cases where the source of time-symmetry breaking occurs externally, e.g. a bacteria's signaling network reacting to a time-varying external ligand concentration, this bound does not necessarily apply.
-This is because the origin of time-symmetry breaking in such networks is environmental and thus no energy must be expended to drive the system in a particular direction.
-Such {\it reactive} systems would be more appropriately characterized by Ref.~\cite{LargeSivak18}, which likewise addressed the question of optimality and energetic bounds in stochastically controlled systems, only without taking into account the cost of breaking time symmetry.
+In cases where the source of time-reversal symmetry breaking occurs externally, e.g. a system reacting to cyclic changes in heat from the sun, this bound does not necessarily apply, though other bounds likely do.
+This is because the origin of time-reversal symmetry breaking in such networks is environmental and thus no energy must be expended to drive the system in a particular direction.
+Such {\it reactive} systems would be more appropriately characterized by Ref.~\cite{LargeSivak18}, which likewise addressed the question of optimality and energetic bounds in stochastically controlled systems, only without taking into account the cost of breaking time reversal symmetry.
 Those authors found a minimum bound on the energy of control which cannot be made arbitrarily small in the presence of a noisy control protocol.
 However, their bound is proportional to the magnitude of the control noise, and thus can be made arbitrarily small in the limit of noiseless protocols.

 This work elucidates new constraints in the design of optimal thermodynamic machines.
-In previous studies, it has been found that systems must dissipate more energy to increase the accuracy of their output~\cite{BaratoSeifert15,LanTu12}.
+In previous studies, it has been found that systems must dissipate more energy to increase the accuracy of their output~\cite{Barato15Thermodynamic,Horowitz17,Gingrich16,LanTu12}.
 The optimal diffusive tuning found here indicates that below a certain level of accuracy, increasing precision actually {\it decreases} the dissipation cost.
 In addition, the lower dissipation bound indicates that for very slow microscopic thermodynamic transformations, the dissipation cost no longer scales inversely with time.
 The diminishing energetic returns from increasing the length of control protocols perhaps sets a characteristic timescale for optimal microscopic machines without time constraints.